 Rarely, the dye may cause a life-threatening allergic response called anaphylaxis.
 If you have any trouble breathing during the test, let the scanner operator know right away.
-Scanners have intercom and speakers so the operator can hear you at all times.
+Scanners have an intercom and speakers, so the operator can hear you at all times.

 CAT scan - sinus; Computed axial tomography scan - sinus; Computed tomography scan - sinus; CT scan - sinus

-Grainger RG, Thomsen HS, Morcos SK, Koh D, Roditi G. Intravascular contrast media for radiology, CT, and MRI.
-In: Adam A, Dixon AK, eds.
+Beale T, Brown J, Route J. ENT, neck and dental radiology.
+In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Churchill Livingstone; 2008:chap 2.
+6th ed.
+New York, NY: Churchill Livingstone; 2014:chap 67.

 Shaw AS, Dixon AK.
 Multidetector computed tomography.
 In: Adam A, Dixon AK, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 4.

 Thomsen HS, Reimer P. Intravascular contrast media for radiology, CT, and MRI.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 New York, NY: Churchill Livingstone; 2014:chap 2.